adperez2/FirstGUI/README.md

-# FirstGUI
-Using tkinter to create a graphical user interface root = Tk() creates root window add title as well as size of gui make gui resizable using (0,0) create labels as well as placing them on gui to place use: .grid, .place create entry boxes user is allowed to type in entryboxes create buttons to have user interact on gui always end with root.mainloop()
+We are able to create a graphical user interface (GUI) with tkinter library.
+The user is able to interact through entry boxes and buttons.
+Customize GUI by using .configure (background, color, font, size, etc).
+Use .grid or .place to insert buttons and entryboxes in desired spot on GUI.